8Bts/Weather-App/README.md

   If you want to try this application locally, follow the steps below:

-  1. Clone the project using `git clone https://github.com/8Bts/To-Do-List` command.
+  1. Clone the project using `git clone https://github.com/8Bts/Weather-App.git` command.

   2. run `npm install`.

-  3. Open index.html on using your browser.
+  3. Open index.html using your browser.

 ## Author